-As the president and founder of Sinteks, Vugar Aliyev — of Azerbaijan’s ruling Aliyev family — runs one of the largest and most successful fashion retail companies in the Caucasus and Central Asia region.
+As the president and founder of Sinteks, Vugar Aliyev runs one of the largest and most successful fashion retail companies in the Caucasus and Central Asia region.

-Emporium, the enormous multi-brand landmark in the Baku capital that opened its doors in 2005, has an impressive 400 plus top-tier designer brands across its three floors.
+Emporium, the enormous multi-brand landmark in the Baku capital that opened its doors in 2005, boasts over 400 top-tier designer brands across its three floors.
 Storied houses like Alaïa, Balmain and Carven keep company with niche players such as Sacai and Thom Browne .
 The department store also has sister ventures Emporium Man and Emporium Young Fashion.

-Recently the retail mogul has expanded the footprint of his luxury brand portfolio to neighbouring markets, including Georgia, Mongolia and Kazakhstan, and is rumoured to be targeting Turkmenistan and Uzbekistan next.
+More recently, the retail mogul expanded the footprint of his luxury brand portfolio to neighbouring markets, including Georgia, Mongolia and Kazakhstan, and is rumoured to be targeting Turkmenistan and Uzbekistan next.